-This course is required for all FlexMAT and Montgomery ProMAT students immediately prior to the Supervised Internship and Seminar.
+This course is required for all FlexMAT students immediately prior to the Supervised Internship and Seminar.
 Students will explore issues related to their forthcoming internships, apply research and best practices in the areas of planning, classroom management, parent/colleague communication, instruction, and assessment.
 An examination of the school setting as a unique culture and ethical practices related to the teaching profession will be included.
 Class members will establish the framework for the electronic portfolio.
 (3 credits)

-Notes: Open only to students admitted to Teacher Preparation programs.
-FlexMAT students must have completed 30 credits toward the MAT before registering for this course.
+Notes: FlexMAT students must have completed 30 credits toward the MAT before registering for this course.
 This class must be taken the semester prior to the internship AND FlexMAT students must submit the Praxis II Content Knowledge Examinee Score Report to the FlexMAT office before completing this course.
 Clinical classroom observations are required for all FlexMAT students.